Top 10 things you probably didn't know about Kruger National Park

 3. It's old

-It was established by its namesake, Paul Kruger, the South African President of the day in 1898 as a protected area for wildlife and to reduce hunting.
-Proclaimed in 1926, Kruger Park first opened its gates to the public in 1927.
+The Kruger was established by its namesake, Paul Kruger, the South African President of the day in 1898 as a protected area for wildlife and to reduce hunting.
+Kruger Park first opened its gates to the public in 1927.
 The entrance fee of the day?
 A princely sum of 1 Pound per vehicle.
+A total of 3 vehicles visited the park that year.

 4. It's fascinating

-Kruger National Park has more large mammals than any other park in Africa.
+Kruger National Park has more large mammal species than any other park in the world.
 Besides the famous Big 5: elephant, lion, rhino, leopard and buffalo - there is a wealth of antelope species, warthogs, ostriches, zebra, wildebeest, hyena, cheetah, wild dogs and many smaller animals like otters, mongeese and shrews.
 Definitely the crown jewel of South African national parks, Kruger has a huge variety of species: 336 trees, 49 fish, 34 amphibians, 114 reptiles, 507 birds and 147 mammals.
+And the diversity of landscapes makes Kruger a game reserve you can never tire of.

 5. It's natural

 [Ok, another thing you probably didn't know: we're lucky enough to have the guide from the "Battle of Kruger" video, Frank Watts, on our team.
-Together with Neil Card and Simon Vegter, our guides win many accolades and we're seriously proud of them.]
+Together with Simon Vegter and Nicky Firer, our guides win many accolades and we're seriously proud of them.]

 But whatever happens at Kruger National Park, you can be assured that it's unrehearsed, as-it-happens and absolutely real.